The trivial fiber topology and framed motives over the integers

-Throughout, we follow the same conventions as in the Stacks Project \cite{StacksProject}.
-A base scheme $B$ refers to a finite dimensional separable noetherian scheme.
-To a closed immersion $Z\not\hookrightarrow B$ and $B$-scheme $X$, we form the fiber product $X_Z:=X\times_B Z$ and the scheme $X_Z^h$ defined in \eqref{eq:proafhenselizationXhY}; if $X$ is affine, then $X_Z^h$ is the henselization of $X$ along $X_Z$.
-We write $\Sm_{B}^\tau$ for the site associated with the $\tau$-topology on $\Sm_{B}$; the category of smooth separated finite type $B$-schemes.
-We let $\SmAff_B$ denote the subcategory of $\Sm_B$ spanned by schemes that admit a closed immersion into some finite dimensional affine space $\A^n_B$, and write $\EssSm_B$ for essentially smooth $B$-schemes, see \Cref{def:EssentiallySmooth}.
-Moreover, we will make use of the following constructions:
+\item We write $\Sm_{B}^\tau$ for the site associated with the $\tau$-topology on ; the category of smooth separated finite type $B$-schemes.
+We let denote the full subcategory of $\Sm_B$ spanned by schemes that admit a closed immersion into some finite dimensional affine space $\A^n_B$, and write for essentially smooth $B$-schemes, see \Cref{def:EssentiallySmooth}.